whamtet/s3-beam/README.md

 - `:sign-params` includes additional get parameters that will be passed to `:server-url`.
 - `:file` should be the file object obtained from a file input selector
 - `:upload-listener` will recieve partial upload events (useful for large files)
+- `:xhr-handler` will recieve the file upload xhr object immediately before the file is sent

 Please include jQuery on the frontend.